Aaron-Bopp/Obsidian-notes/me/topics/ADHD.md

 - Emotions == problem -> get rid of emotions
      - avoid situations where emotions occur
-          - #Me Avoiding sports where people relied on me
+          - Avoiding sports where people relied on me
      - Modify situations using books, music, etc.
      - Distract from emotions
      - suppress emotions